thecodeholic/laravel-image-manipulation-rest-api/README.md

 ## Demo
 Here is fully working Demo: https://www.lobiimages.com/ <br>
-You have to register first in order to generate access token and make API requests.
+You have to register first in order to generate access token and make API requests.<br>

+#### Test locally
+Download [postman_collection.json](postman_collection.json) file, import it in your postman and test locally.

 ## Prerequisites